Economy & Growth

 How fast is France's economy growing?
 GDP, consumption, and industrial production from Eurostat quarterly estimates.

-The French economy grew by 0.7% compared to a year ago.
+The French economy contracted by 0.0% compared to a year ago.
 France is the EU's 2nd largest and the world's 7th largest economy, with a GDP of roughly €2.8 trillion.

 GDP Growth Rate